nuejs/nue/packages/nuejs.org/docs/layout.md

-# Layout modules
+# Layout Modules

-Modern websites need consistent structure – headers, footers, navigation, sidebars.
-Layout modules in Nue let you define these structural elements once and reuse them across your site.
-Through modular HTML templates, you can:
+Modern websites require consistent structural elements like headers, footers, navigation, and sidebars.
+Nue's layout modules provide a powerful approach to defining these components once and reusing them across your entire site.

-1. Create site-wide layouts without JavaScript components
-2. Build application-specific structures when needed
-3. Override layouts for individual pages
-4. Keep content separate from structural markup

-## Understanding Layout Structure

-### Default HTML Structure
+### Default HTML structure

 When you create a page in Nue, it automatically generates a semantic HTML structure around your content.
 Your Markdown is rendered inside this structure: